tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 Raven flicked his cigarette in the direction of the lake, and it soared down the hill.
 It was bedtime.

-We slept until late into the afternoon, then walked out into the summer heat—sporting bed-heads and bloodshot eyes.
+We slept until late into the afternoon, then walked out into the summer heat, sporting bed-heads and bloodshot eyes.
 The other kids watched us, bemused by the undoubtedly comical appearances.
-We stopped by the mess hall for some late lunch, and Remington continued to sleep—face-down on a plate of biscuits and gravy.
+We stopped by the mess hall for some late lunch, where Remington continued to sleep—face-down on a plate of biscuits and gravy.
 But within minutes of fueling up we were wide awake and ready for a full day's worth of adventures.

 I was so excited to see the archery range, but ironically terrified at the thought of being made to shoot a bow and arrow in front of a crowd of people.
 If it wasn’t obvious, I had no experience ever doing anything remotely close to it, and my mind raced from one prediction of misfortune to another.